 You can see spectacular Renaissance sculptures in the National Museum of Bargello.
 Then there is the Museum of The History of Science, the Museum of Anthropology, and the Museum Opera del Duomo, or cathedral museum, that contains works by Michelangelo amongst its treasures.

 Duomo is generally busy with tourists joining the local inhabitants day after day.
-There are bars, restaurants, and clubs meaning that even when the sightseeing stops at night, Duomo is still a hive of activity.
+There are charming cafes, boutique shops, bars, restaurants, and clubs meaning that even when the sightseeing stops at night, Duomo is still a hive of activity.

-Best places to stay in Piazza della Signoria or Duomo:
+Best places to stay in Piazza della Signoria and Duomo:

 See more: Where to Stay in Cinque Terre

-2. San Lorenzo & San Marco, where to stay in Florence on a budget
+3. San Lorenzo and San Marco, where to stay in Florence on budget

 The beautiful districts of San Lorenzo and San Marco are located immediately to the north of Florence’s historical center and the east of the train station.
 Once upon a time, these areas were quite downmarket, but in common with most European cities, they have been revitalized and gentrified as people move back into the city.